top of page

 Description:

-Opposite the oven in the bakery space was a rectangular pillar coated in stucco on which a cult painting.
+Opposite the oven in the bakery space was a rectangular pillar coated in stucco with a cult painting.
 The paintings were present on all three sides of the pillar.
-On the central face was the Genius holding a cornucopia while pouring a libation from a patera onto a cylindrical altar.
-Around the altar coiled a serpent.
+On the central face was the Genius holding a cornucopia while pouring a libation onto an altar from a patera.
+Wrapped around the altar was a serpent.
 Offerings were present on top of the altar.
-The tail of the serpent continues around to the left side of the pillar where there was a large tree.
+The tail of the serpent continued around to the left side of the pillar where there was a large tree painted.
 Another tree was present on the central face, on the other side of the altar.
 On the right side was the figure of the Genius again, standing upon a ship.
 He was unusually depicted holding a cornucopia while also holding the rudder of the ship.
-The painting dates to the fourth style.
+The painting had been dated to the fourth style.
+It does not survive today.

 References: